robtweed/glsdb/BASIC_APIS_TUTORIAL.md

 - Person.1.title

-Note that we could have used nested *_forEachChildNode()* methods to achieve the same result, but it would be a lot more convoluted and would require us to know the maximum depth of the descendents.
+Note that we could have used nested *forEachChildNode()* methods to achieve the same result, but it would be a lot more convoluted and would require us to know the maximum depth of the descendents.
 It would also require a significantly larger number of iteration cycles to access all the leaf nodes, eg:

         let person = new glsdb('Person.1');
-        person._forChildNode(function(childNode) {
+        person.forChildNode(function(childNode) {
-          if (childNode._hasChildren) {
+          if (childNode.hasChildren) {
-            childNode._forChildNode(function(grandchildNode) {
+            childNode.forChildNode(function(grandchildNode) {
-              if (grandchildNode._hasChildren) {
+              if (grandchildNode.hasChildren) {
-                grandchildNode._forChildNode(function(greatgrandchildNode) {
+                grandchildNode.forChildNode(function(greatgrandchildNode) {
                   // ...etc
                 });
               }